http://informatics.njit.edu/

 IS 455.
 IS Mgmt & Business Processes.
 3 credits, 3 contact hours (3;0;0).

 Prerequisites: (IS 265 or MIS 245) and IS 390.
-Grade of C or better.
 This course will emphasize how information systems enable core and supportive business processes, as well as those that interface with suppliers, partners and customers.
 It will discuss basic administrative, management and policy issues associated with the impact of information systems on the user and organization.
 The second part of the course looks at business processes in organizations: what the business process view is and why it is important, how information systems can improve processes, and how Enterprise Resource Planning systems help with that improvement.
 Hands-on use of a major ERP system (SAP) is included.

 IS 461.
 Systems Simulation.
 3 credits, 3 contact hours (3;0;0).